buildbot/buildbot/master/docs/relnotes/index.rst

   Buildbot-slave-0.9.0 will still run successfully against Buildbot-0.8.9 or earlier, configured to use old-style steps.
   However, the support is stlil deprecated and will be removed as soon as it is inconvenient for developers.

+* On Windows, if a :bb:step:`ShellCommand` step in which ``command`` was specified as a list is executed, and a list element is a string consisting of a single pipe character, it no longer creates a pipeline.
+  Instead, the pipe character is passed verbatim as an argument to the program, like any other string.
+  This makes command handling consistent between Windows and Unix-like systems.
+  To have a pipeline, specify ``command`` as a string.

 Details
 -------